clockor2/phylojs/docs/examples/index.md

 # Examples

 The following is a series of examples demonstrating how PhyloJS might be used in practice.
-Interactive examples are hosted with codepen.
+Interactive examples are hosted with [CodePen](https://codepen.io/collection/aMxopV).